Lyme Disease: What it is, how you catch it and everything else you need to know - Country Life

-The fine weather of spring and summer brings with it ticks – and with them, fears about Lyme disease.
+Getting bitten by a tick isn't just irritating and slightly icky – it also brings with it understandable fears about Lyme disease.
 Charlotte Peters explains what you need to know.

-Getting bitten by a tick isn’t just irritating and slightly icky – it also brings with it understandable fears about Lyme disease.
+The fine weather of spring and summer brings with it ticks – and with them, fears about Lyme disease.
+Those fears have been exacerbated by recent research suggesting that it could be three-times more common than we realise.

-Lyme disease is, thankfully, quite rare.
+Yet despite that Lyme disease remains, relatively-speaking, fairly rare.
 It’s quite possible to get bitten by a tick and suffer no ill effects at all – but should you contract the disease, the latest medical evidence suggests that acting promptly is very important and can prevent long-term effects.
 So if you get bitten, you need to know what to keep an eye out for, and how long to stay vigilant.

-New advice has been given by the National Institute for Health and Care Excellent (NICE) to help doctors quickly spot Lyme disease, so they can offer people NHS treatment as soon as possible.
+In 2018, updated advice was given by the National Institute for Health and Care Excellent (NICE) to help doctors quickly spot Lyme disease, so they can offer people NHS treatment as soon as possible.

 Saul Faust, Professor of paediatric immunology and infectious diseases at the University of Southampton and chair of the NICE guideline committee, said: “We want people to be diagnosed early so they get the right treatment as soon as possible.”